 The Nominating and Corporate Governance Committee will consider recommendations for director nominees submitted by shareholders.
 The Nominating and Corporate Governance Committee's evaluation of candidates recommended by our shareholders does not differ materially from its evaluation of candidates recommended from other sources.
-Shareholders wishing to recommend director candidates for consideration by the Nominating and Corporate Governance Committee may do so by writing to our Corporate Secretary, giving the candidate's name, biographical data, qualifications and all other information that is required to be disclosed under the applicable rules and regulations of the SEC.
+Shareholders wishing to recommend director candidates for consideration by the Nominating and Corporate Governance Committee's name, biographical data, qualifications and all other information that is required to be disclosed under the applicable rules and regulations of the SEC.
 The foregoing information should be forwarded to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Gray Television, Inc., 4370 Peachtree Road, N.E., Atlanta, Georgia 30319.